aymgal/IMD/README.md

-# IMD
+# The Image Mask Designer (IMD)

-Image Mask Designer (IMD): utility engine to create complex masks for image analysis and modeling.
+This is a Python utility engine to create complex masks for image analysis and modeling.